HEnquist/rubato/README.md

 ## Changelog

+- v0.16.0
+  - Add support for changing the fixed input or output size of the asynchronous resamplers.
 - v0.15.0
   - Make FFT resamplers optional via `fft_resampler` feature.
   - Fix calculation of input and output sizes when creating FftFixedInOut resampler.